 - Football clubs

 - Parks, public spaces and places of interest – interpreted fairly broadly.
-I am gradually changing this to be a list of all places mentioned in the diaries but this is work in progress.

 - People – these are organised by alphabetical order of family name (surname).
 In cases where I only know the first name, I have used that within speech marks.
 In the case of married women, the main entry is under their married name but their maiden name is also included with a reference to their married name.

 - Websites that are cross-referenced in the notes

 - A list of Ministers at Bourne chapel

 - A list of men who appeared before the Kirkby Tribunal during WW1

 - Names of people killed in the world wars